deepgram/web-next/content/blog/posts/is-your-infrastructure-supporting-you-or-weighing-you-down/index.md

 ![Alt](https://res.cloudinary.com/deepgram/image/upload/v1661976391/blog/is-your-infrastructure-supporting-you-or-weighing-you-down/Africa-phones-7.png)

-_A graphical comparison of 5 Sub-Saharan African statesGraphic courtesy of [Pew Research Center](http://www.pewglobal.org/2015/04/15/cell-phones-in-africa-communication-lifeline/)_
+*A graphical comparison of 5 Sub-Saharan African statesGraphic courtesy of [Pew Research Center](http://www.pewglobal.org/2015/04/15/cell-phones-in-africa-communication-lifeline/)*

-While in 2002, only 12.2% of the population in the Sub-Saharan countries had cell phones, 78.4% had cell phones in 2014\.
+While in 2002, only 12.2% of the population in the Sub-Saharan countries had cell phones, 78.4% had cell phones in 2014.
 This constitutes roughly a 66 percentage point increase.
 In the same period of time, the US was only able to increase mobile networks by a mere 25 percentage points.

-Unencumbered by a legacy system (neither landlines nor legacy mobile networks), the 7 African countries in the study were able to build a modern communications system that scales well and that can continue to evolve, delivering customers [solutions that legacy systems could never have.](https://www.cdcfoundation.org/wp-content/uploads-health-how-phones-are-reshaping-healthcare-africa)
+Unencumbered by a legacy system (neither landlines nor legacy mobile networks), the 7 African countries in the study were able to build a modern communications system that scales well and that can continue to evolve, delivering customers solutions that legacy systems could never have.

 ### The Take-Home lesson